-Here we compute the shear viscosity $\eta$, thermal diffusivity $\kappa$ and spin diffusivity $D$ of a weakly-interacting Fermi gas with contact interactions in function of $T/\TF$, and to leading order in the s-wave scattering length $a$.
-We observe a sharp increase of the errors of the variational RTA from a few percents in the classical regime \cite{SmithJensen}, to 10\%-30\% in the quantum regime \cite{disphydro,yaleexp}.
-The poor accuracy of the RTA at low temperatures was noticed for Bose gases \cite{Reichl2013} but overlooked for fermions \cite{Schafer2010,Smith2005,Smith2005b,Wu2019}
+\hk{Here, we argue that RTAs can easily be discarded to solve the kinetic equation of a weakly-interacting Fermi gas at any temperature.
+This is related to the existence of a natural basis of orthogonal functions which enables a fast and efficient numerical inversion of the collision kernel.} We apply this method to obtain the shear viscosity $\eta$, thermal diffusivity $\kappa$ and spin diffusivity $D$ of an \hk{unpolarized two-component} Fermi gas with contact interactions as a function of $T/\TF$, and to leading order in the s-wave scattering length $a$.
+We observe a sharp increase of the error of the variational RTA from a few percents in the classical regime \cite{SmithJensen}, to 10\%-30\% in the quantum regime \cite{Sykes1968,Wilkins1968,disphydro,yaleexp}. \hk{Our results apply to temperatures above the superfluid critical temperature $T_c$; on the BCS side ($a<0$), the critical temperature is exponentially reduced with $\kF a$, which opens a wide Fermi liquid regime at $T_c< T\ll \TF$; on the BEC side ($a>0$), the superfluid phase can be avoided as long as the atoms do not form bosonic dimers and the gas remains on the metastable branch \cite{Castin2004} corresponding to a weakly-repulsive Fermi liquid.}

-We obtain the exact solution of the linearized Boltzmann equation by expanding the momentum distribution $n(\pp)$ on a set of basis of orthogonal polynomials.
-Restricting ourselves to distributions rotationally invariant about the excitation wavevector $\qq$, we use Legendre polynomials to describe the angular dependence of $n$; for the radial dependence, we construct families of polynomials $\{Q_n^l(p)\}_{n\in\mathbb{N}}$ adapted to both the temperature and to the partial wave $l$.
-This very efficient decomposition of the particle distribution could be used for fast and accurate numerical solution of the kinetic equation, to study \textit{e.g.}, time-dependent evolutions or nonlinear effects.
-The data and Fortran 90 source code of the numerical calculation of $\eta(T/\TF)$, $\kappa(T/\TF)$ and $D(T/\TF)$ is available at \cite{vtemp}.
+The exact solution of the linearized Boltzmann equation is obtained by expanding the momentum distribution $n(\pp)$ on several bases of orthogonal polynomials.
+Restricting ourselves to distributions rotationally invariant about the excitation wavevector $\qq$, we use Legendre polynomials to describe the angular dependence of $n$; for the radial dependence, we construct families of polynomials $\{Q_n^l(p)\}_{n\in\mathbb{N}}$ adapted to both the temperature and to the partial wave $l$. \hk{This generalizes to finite nonzero temperatures the basis of Sonine (or generalized Laguerre) polynomials of the Boltzmann gas \cite{ChapmanCowling,Schafer2010}, and the orthogonal polynomials specific to the Fermi liquid regime \cite{Gran2023,devvisco}.} This very efficient decomposition of the particle distribution could be used for a fast and accurate numerical solution of the kinetic equation, to study \textit{e.g.}, time-dependent evolutions or nonlinear effects.
+The Fortran 90 source code of the numerical calculation of $\eta(T/\TF)$, $\kappa(T/\TF)$ and $D(T/\TF)$ is available in the online repository \cite{vtemp}.